 Now back to the rubber model.
-If you want to go the whole hog and climinate the undercarriage as far as possible the "whisker" type is the solution, up to and including Wakefield sizes.
+If you want to go the whole hog and eliminate the undercarriage as far as possible the "whisker" type is the solution, up to and including Wakefield sizes.
 Size of wire is chosen as the minimum diameter which will support the weight of the model without buckling.
-(One leading examples which have been used are shown in Fig. 7.

-American modeller went to the extreme of using a halsa "whisker" which fulfilled take-off needs.
+(One leading American modeller went to the extreme of using a balsa "whisker" which fulfilled take-off needs.
 What matter if it snapped off on landing?
 It was readily replaced !
 Fig. 7.)

-To conform to "threepoint" requirements of an undercarriage more with a "whisker" for the main leg, the other two points are usually provided by attachments to the tailplanc.
+To conform to "threepoint" requirements of an undercarriage more with a " whisker " for the main leg, the other two points are usually provided by attachments to the tailplane.
 These may be endplate, underslung fins, or possibly light wire skids.
-Further
+Further examples which have been used are shown in Fig. 7.